 Our team conducts extensive assessments to determine whether the dog is a suitable candidate for the Shelter to Service program.

-Dogs that display both motivation and aptitude for the program spend 15 weeks going through foundational training with their owners, honing skills that will prepare them for service work.
+Dogs that display both motivation and aptitude for the program spend 15 weeks going through foundational training with their guardians, honing skills that will prepare them for service work.

 Step 3 – Service Tasks and Public Access Training